ezana-esk94/New-Stuff-/README.md

 a deeper scan that provides more specific data such as versions.

-This is a very quick and reliable scan to discover commonly targeted/vulnerable ports in your network.
+This is a very quick and reliable scan to discover commonly targeted/vulnerable ports in your network at a point in time.